topology-tool-kit/ttk-data/docs/index.md

 This website hosts a list of data analysis pipelines exemplifying the usage of [TTK](https://topology-tool-kit.github.io/) with
 [ParaView](http://paraview.org) and its Python API `pvpython`.

-The website is targeting novice users would are not power users of [ParaView](http://paraview.org) but who would like to get started with topological data analysis with [TTK](https://topology-tool-kit.github.io/) in Python.
+This website is targeting novice users who are not power users of [ParaView](http://paraview.org) but who would like to get started with topological data analysis with [TTK](https://topology-tool-kit.github.io/) in Python.

 Each example includes: